DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

 The Open Data, Design, and Development (ODDD) team manages two public websites for the Department of the Interior at the Office of Natural Resources Revenue (ONRR).
 The [revenuedata.doi.gov]( https://revenuedata.doi.gov/) website provides open and transparent data on how the United States manages natural resources produced on federal and Native American lands.
 The agency's main website, [onrr.gov]( https://onrr.gov/) is primarily used by industry to report production and pay royalties.

 The ODDD team traditionally has maintained measures to justify our work and track our progress.
 In the beginning of this fiscal year, we made a strategic decision to reassess our metrics to:
-1. align more effectively with our team's annual high-level goals
+1. align more effectively with our team's annual high-level goals.
 2. harmonize with policies governing federal public websites.

 ## Reassessment of metrics plan